haroonheylen/ConQuest/README.md

 ConQuest is a comic con event platform where attendees buy tickets and join competitions, while businesses manage venue rentals and track engagement — all from one dashboard.

-The project was built to demonstrate full-stack ownership across a real-world domain: relational data modeling, role-based authorization, server-state management, and a production deployment across two platforms.
+The project was built to demonstrate full-stack ownership across a real-world domain: relational data modeling, role-based authorization, server-state management, a Python analytics microservice, and a production deployment across multiple platforms.

 -----